saloot/ADS2023/project.md

 1. Select a paper and reproduce their results
 2. Work on a problem you like

+We also have a 20 bonus points on the final project's grade.
+Find out more at the bottom of this page.

 Important Notes:
 * Note that 30% of the project grade is for the final presentation.
 * The projects should be **done individually**.
 * Please finalize your choice by **Sunday 28 Azar, 1400**.

 ## Reproducing the Result of a Paper